 Mt.
 Tabor is probably not the location for the Transfiguration: (1) Jesus and His disciples are in the region of Caesarea Philippi just prior to the Transfiguration.
 (2) The general location of the mountain is not isolated.
 Much traffic passed by through the Jezreel Valley below.
 (3) A military fort was located on top of the mountain and was clearly in use during the Hasmonean period and the time of the Jewish Revolt, and likely would have been in Jesus’s day as well.

 Download all of our Samaria and the Center photos!

 $39.00 $49.99 FREE SHIPPING

-Mount Tabor (Walking in Their Sandals) Offers a brief introduction to the site and its historical significance.
-Discusses some reasons why it is probably not the site of the Transfiguration.
-This website also contains some pictures of Mount Tabor here.
+Mount Tabor (See the Holy Land) Offers a brief introduction to the site and its historical significance.
+Discusses briefly whether it was actually the site of the Transfiguration.

 Mount Thabor (Catholic Encyclopedia) Good encyclopedia article that describes the site and discusses the history related to it.
 Also describes the view from the top.

 A Perfect View of Northern Israel from Mount Tabor (Israel21c) Several nice large photos of Mt.
 Tabor, accompanied by text to help the modern tourist—it’s an excellent sunrise viewing place.